MM for Penalized Estimation

 For penalized estimation, the surrogate loss function (\ref{eqn:plik1}) simplifies to:

 Since the surrogate function $\ell(\phi|\phi^{(0)})$ satisfies Assumption~\ref{ass:sur}, Theorem~\ref{thm:clarkeequ} is applicable.
 Theorem~\ref{thm:mmopt2} is effective for convex loss functions such as those in generalized linear models (GLM), where quadratic majorization may result in possibly different form than (\ref{eqn:hval}).
-Minimizing $Q(\phi|\phi^{(0)})$ can be achieved with Algorithm~\ref{alg:alg3}, and technical details in step 3 are discussed in the subsequent context.
+Minimizing $F(\phi)$ in (\ref{eqn:plik}) can be achieved with Algorithm~\ref{alg:alg3}, and technical details are discussed in the subsequent context and supplement.